-Button pair configured to work as individual (separate) controls can be assigned any of the following control functions:
+Buttons configured to work as individual (separate) controls can be assigned any of the following control functions from the corresponding Button IX tab:

-- Disabled: user presses will not trigger any function although the LED will still react to them, if configured. - Binary: whenever the user touches the button, a binary value will be sent to the KNX bus.
-This value is configurable and may be 0 or 1, or alternate with every touch according to the sequence 1 → 0 → 1 → ... - Under a "state-dependent" LED illumination, the LED will remain on/off according to the current state (on/off) of the object. - Hold & Release: as soon as the user touches the button, a binary value ("0" or "1", configurable) will be sent to the KNX bus.
+- ▶ LED indicator: user presses will not trigger any function although the LED will turn on or off depending on the values received from the bus. - Switch: whenever the user touches the button, a binary value will be sent to the KNX bus.
+This value is configurable and may be 0 or 1, or alternate with every touch according to the sequence 1 → 0 → 1 → ... - Under a "state-dependent" LED illumination, the LED will remain on/off according to the current state (on/off) of the object. - ♣ Hold & Release: as soon as the user touches the button, a binary value ("0" or "1", configurable) will be sent to the KNX bus.
 And as long as the user releases the button, another value ("0" or "1", also configurable) will be sent through the same object.

-The "state-dependent" LED illumination mode is not available for this function.
+The "state-dependent" LED mode is not available for this function.